 HOW TO DESIGN AN INTELLIGENT YOGA SEQUENCE

 Designing an intelligent yoga sequence for your at-home practice or for your students can create a massive lifelong impact.
-Whether you are an at-home practitioner looking to build your personal practice, an aspiring yoga teacher, or a seasoned teacher looking to increase the efficacy of your classes, this is for you.
+Whether you are an an aspiring yoga teacher, an at-home practitioner looking to build your personal practice, or a seasoned teacher looking to increase the efficacy of your classes, this is for you.

-Because most of the 200 hour yoga trainings in the west have so much material to cover in a relatively short amount of time, the element most often neglected is anatomy, especially designing yoga sequences that help your students get the most from their time with you.
+Because most of the 200 hour yoga trainings in the West have so much material to cover in a relatively short amount of time, the element most often neglected is anatomy, especially in designing yoga sequences that help your students get the most from their time with you.

 Designing a class is much like a puzzle; there is a clear destination in mind, but we need to put one piece together at a time.
 Or consider sequencing as an instruction manual, a step-by-step, action-oriented guide for what to do and when to do it.
-In order to design an intelligent yoga sequence, we can use a technique that I call “Reverse Engineering.”
+In order to design an intelligent yoga sequence, we can use a technique I call “reverse engineering.”
 What does that mean?

 200 HOUR TEACHER TRAINING

 - Expand your yoga practice, body awareness, and study of yoga